vikaschoudhary007/Simulations-SyntheticData/AirSim/Setup.md

   ```
 * **Script for drone simulation and data capturing**
   The ``path.py`` file in scripts is present inside ``AirSim/PythonClient/multirotor`` folder, execute this file to run simulation and generate synthetic data from cameras.
-* ``settings.json`` file is created once you start the binary for the first time, see the [docs](https://microsoft.github.io/AirSim/settings/) to make changes. the one used in this tutorial is present in the scripts folder.
+* ``settings.json`` file is created once you start the binary for the first time, see the [docs](https://microsoft.github.io/AirSim/settings/) to make changes, the one used in this tutorial is present in the scripts folder.
 * This step will generate image data from drone sensors(depth, segmentation and original image data)

   ##### run the python code [scripts/generate_data.py](scripts/generate_data.py)